JoaoMarcelo99/data_science_portifolio/README.md

 ## Projects:
 Here are some of the projects I've done.
 I intend to have everything in english, so as in portuguese:

-* (PT-BR) Classificador de Autores da Literatura Brasileira: https://github.com/JoaoMarcelo99/data_science_portifolio/blob/master/Modelo_Classificador_Autores_Brasileiros.ipynb
+* (PT-BR) Análise da Escrita de Autores da Literatura Brasileira: https://github.com/JoaoMarcelo99/data_science_portifolio/blob/master/Analise_Autores_Brasileiros.ipynb

 ---